 The North and South Trilogy

 In the trilogy that has sold millions of copies, John Jakes examines how war can disintegrate even the closest of bonds.
 While training at West Point, Southerner Orry Mains quickly befriends Northerner George Hazard.
-But when the Civil War places them on opposite sides of the battlefield, tensions reverberate through their relationship, their families, and the rest of Jakes' bestselling trilogy.
+But when the Civil War places them on opposite sides of the battlefield, tensions reverberate through their relationship, their families, and the rest of Jakes's bestselling trilogy.
 Part war story, part family drama, the books were adapted into a wildly popular miniseries starring Patrick Swayze and James Read.

 Murder at Manassas

 With the Civil War still in its earliest days, Virginian Harrison Raines is torn between his abhorrence of slavery and his love for his home state.
 He is also in love with actress Caitlin Howard—though her affection for John Wilkes Booth (yes, that one) poses a serious threat.
-Raines’ personal dramas reach new heights when, after taking Caitlin to watch the Battle of Bull Run, he becomes embroiled in a murder mystery involving a wrongly-disgraced major.
+Raines’s personal dramas reach new heights when, after taking Caitlin to watch the Battle of Bull Run, he becomes embroiled in a murder mystery involving a wrongly-disgraced major.
 What ensues is a fast-paced whodunit full of rich historical detail and real-life figures like Abe Lincoln.

 Nothing, not even war, can prevent Inman from reaching his true love, Ada, in North Carolina.
 After being gravely wounded in battle, Inman deserts the Confederate army, determined to return to the woman he left behind.
 As he journeys across the ravaged American landscape, Ada struggles to restore her late father’s farm back to its former glory.
 But with only a few moments shared between them, have Inman and Ada pinned their hopes on a foolish dream?